 This paint color is considered a warm gray paint color, with all that beige in it there is no wonder!
 As far as undertones go there is a slight purple but really, it’s not very noticeable at all.
 I can’t see it anywhere in my office/den space.

 As you can see this paint color looks great with white and it really brightens up a basement that gets very little natural light.
 If you are interested you can check out all the details on the DIY built-ins here.

 Gray Owl is really special and one of BM’s most popular grays.
 It’s very neutral having both blue and green undertones.
-The blue undertones lean it more cool and the green lean it more warm!
+The blue undertones lean it cooler and the green lean it warmer!

 What really matters with Gray Owl is the type of natural light and the decor that is in the room.
 It’s very much a chameleon.